aptos-labs/aptos-core/developer-docs-site/docs/move/move-on-aptos/cryptography.md

 1. [Cryptographic Hash Functions](#cryptographic-hash-functions) – Algorithms that produce a fixed-size output (hash) from variable-sized input data.
 Supported functions include SHA2-256, SHA3-256, Keccak256, and Blake2b-256.
 2. [Digital Signature Verification](#digital-signature-verification) – Algorithms for signing a message so as to ensure its integrity, authenticate its sender, ensure non-repudiation, or any combination thereof.
 Supported signature schemes include Ed25519, ECDSA, and BLS.
 3. [Elliptic Curve Arithmetic](#elliptic-curve-arithmetic) – Elliptic curves are one of the building blocks of advanced cryptographic primitives, such as digital signatures, public-key encryption or verifiable secret sharing.
 Supported curves include Ristretto255 and BLS12-381.
-4. [Zero-Knowledge Proofs (ZKP)](#building-powerful-cryptographic-applications) – These cryptographic techniques enable a party to prove that a relation $\mathsf{R}(x; w)$ is satisfied on a public statement $x$ without leaking the secret witness $w$ that makes it hold.
+4. [Zero-Knowledge Proofs (ZKP)](#building-powerful-cryptographic-applications) – These cryptographic techniques enable a party to prove that a relation $R(x; w)$ is satisfied on a public statement $x$ without leaking the secret witness $w$ that makes it hold.
 Currently, we support Groth16 ZKP verification and Bulletproofs ZK range proof verification.

 Three fundamental principles guide the design and integration of the Aptos cryptographic extensions into Move: